HazyResearch/ThunderKittens/README.md

 By default, ThunderKittens operations exist at the warp-level.
 In other words, each function expects to be called by only a single warp, and that single warp will do all of the work of the function.
 If multiple warps are assigned to the same work, undefined behavior will result.
 (And if the operation involves memory movement, it is likely to be completely catastrophic.)
 In general, you should expect your programming pattern to involve instantiating a `warpid` at the beginning of the kernel with `kittens::warpid()`, and assigning tasks to data based on that id.

 However, not all ThunderKittens functions operate at the warp level.
 Many important operations, particularly WGMMA instructions, require collaborative groups of warps.
 These operations exist in the templated `kittens::group<collaborative size>`.
 For example, wgmma instructions are available through `kittens::group<4>::mma_AB` (or `kittens::warpgroup::mma_AB`, which is an alias.)
+Groups of warps can also collaboratively load shared memory or do reductions in shared memory

 ### Other Restrictions